 While the introduction of the government’s JobTrainer program and Manufacturing Modernisation Fund will play a vital role in developing new manufacturing talent, it doesn’t necessarily resolve the issue of knowledge preservation.
 As such, manufacturers need to be looking at how they can effectively collect and codify this implicit information.

 One way businesses are managing this challenge is through the use of IoT sensors and SCADA data collection systems on the production line.
 This technology records the movements and decisions that employees take in carrying out their activities.
 This data can then be analysed against other information such as the environmental conditions or outcomes to both prevent the loss of valuable knowledge and determine new and improved business processes.

 Finally, collecting and analysing this information also opens the doors for greater automation and the introduction of smart robots in the future – who can then use this data to make real-time decisions based off changes in the environment or on the production line.

 Making the right decision on which data – and therefore which digital and technological improvements are required for your unique manufacturing business – is a vital step that precedes implementation.

-Kamal Prasad is a partner in BDO’s Technology Advisory team with over 20 years of global cross-sector experience in helping businesses with performance improvement, digital transformations, advanced analytics and emerging technology.
+Kamal Prasad is a partner in BDO’s Digital & Technology Advisory team with over 20 years of global cross-sector experience in helping businesses with performance improvement, digital transformations, advanced analytics and emerging technology.

 @AuManufacturing‘s series is brought to you with the support of Fusion5, the largest 5-Star NetSuite Partner in Australia & New Zealand, providing full-featured cloud business management software solutions.